NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Keyboard:

-		Arrow Keys -> Move in any of the 8 directions.
+		Arrow Keys -> Move in any of the 8 directions and select items in the menu.
-		Enter -> Start game from menu.
+		Enter -> Start game from menu and open menu when in game.
 		Spacebar -> Hold it to charge the stamina bar.
+		E -> Attack

 	Controller:

 		D-Pad -> move in any of the 8 directions.
+		Start -> Navigate trhough game intro and open/close the ingame menu.
+		X -> Attack
+		B -> Hold it to charge the stamina bar.

 	DEBUG MODE: